ExPlanetology/bedroc/README.md

 ## About
 Bedroc&mdash;short for "Bayesian Engine for Determining Rock Origin and Composition"&mdash;is a Python package for applying Bayesian hierarchical modeling and probabilistic inference to research questions in geochemistry and petrology.
 It is designed to enable robust statistical analysis of complex datasets, accounting for uncertainty, partial pooling, and feature-wise variability.
 It is released under [The GNU General Public License v3.0 or later](https://www.gnu.org/licenses/gpl-3.0.en.html).

+Although Bedroc originated within geochemistry and petrology, the underlying infrastructure is intentionally general.
+The package implements standard Bayesian modeling workflows&mdash;such as group-difference analysis, predictor-based models, uncertainty quantification, and hierarchical partial pooling&mdash;that are widely applicable across many scientific domains.
+As a result, Bedroc can be readily adapted for broader applications in Earth and planetary sciences, as well as other fields that benefit from principled statistical modeling and reproducible Bayesian inference.

 Authors:

 - Dan J. Bower